alt

 UConn was the first university to receive a four-star certification at all dining halls.

-Seven of our residential dining units are Certified Green Restaurants®
+All eight of our residential dining halls are Certified Green Restaurants®

 Top 10